projectara/greybus-spec/source/index.rst

          In this case, we *are* talking about a module id.
-I think an interface block would be tightly coupled with the notion of a UniPro device, and looking ahead we are not limited to one interface block per module.
+I think an interface block would be tightly coupled with the notion of a
+         |unipro| device, and looking ahead we are not limited to one
+         interface block per module.
 I expect an endo would define a mapping between the interface blocks in each module and their device numbers (along with the physical position of each